2br-2b/StoryBot/README.md

 Reputation can be gained in the following ways:
 - Adding to the story gains one reputation
 - An admin can manually increase a user's reputation
+- If you pause yourself for a day or more, when you automatically unpause, you'll gain a reputation point

 Reputation can be lost in the following ways:
 - Timing out loses one reputation point (manually skipping your turn does not cause a loss of reputation)